jhpce-jhu/jhpce_mkdocs/docs/ourtools/features.md

 A backtick ++grave++ is called a grave, by the way.
 As in the French "accent grave"

-Example keywords are: dblquote, cmd, ctrl, esc, tab, del, arrow-up, pipe, windows.
+Example keywords are: enter, shift, dblquote, cmd, ctrl, esc, tab, del, arrow-up, pipe, windows.
 All of the symbols you could desire are listed here!!!! [https://facelessuser.github.io/pymdown-extensions/extensions/keys/
 ](https://facelessuser.github.io/pymdown-extensions/extensions/keys/)

 To create the vertical pipe or bar symbol, you can use ++plus++ ++plus++ bar ++plus++ ++plus++